 It would help if you decided on who will be in charge.
 Your fleet can not care for itself, and you should never assume someone else will take care of it.
 Appoint someone for the responsibility of effective fleet maintenance.
 It could be the driver, the manager of your business, or even your assistant.
 This will increase accountability and make tasks easier to accomplish.

 This is another important thing you should know about keeping your fleet running.
 For example, California has many amazing fleet services that come with maintenance packages to keep your business running perfectly.
 Create a checklist for the person you put in charge of the California DMV fleet services‘ vehicle maintenance to ensure no vehicle maintenance is overlooked.
 We have also created a list to help guide you:

 - Check all lights

 - Check hose connections

 - Check cabin comfort controls.

 To be in charge of keeping your fleet running, you should incorporate the use of technology for your vehicle maintenance.
 Make use of software to manage your maintenance tasks.
 The fleet maintenance software programs provide essential data such as low maintenance dates, part replacements, mileage, and every other maintenance that the vehicle needs.
-The use of technology allows you to stay on top of all maintenance needs, and it also makes scheduling and keeping track of your vehicle maintenance much easier.
+The use of technology allows you to stay on top of all maintenance needs and makes scheduling and keeping track of your vehicle maintenance much easier.
 When you go digital, you might get automatic alerts informing you of needed maintenance for your fleets.

 Ask Your Driver: